Septic Services in The Woodlands, TX

 Montgomery County Septic Regulations

 Most Woodlands properties fall under Montgomery County's jurisdiction.
-Per TCEQ's rules (30 TAC Chapter 285), the Montgomery County Health and Human Services Department handles septic permits as the authorized agent.
+The Montgomery County Health and Human Services Department handles OSSF (on-site sewage facility) permits as the local authority authorized by TCEQ.
 You'll need permits for any installation, repair, or system upgrade.
 A licensed installer must do the work.

 Some southern sections of The Woodlands are in Harris County, which means Harris County Public Health handles permitting instead.
 If you're not sure which county your property is in, check your tax records or call your MUD.